barblin/lodestar/README.md

 # topoclust
 Is a server / client application used to explore the results of a significance mode clustering algorithms pipeline.
+You can find the available resources in the resource folder.
+If you want to add a different data set, just place it there and start the software, it will detect the new file.

 # Install